RDM3DC/ARP-RDM3DC/README.md

     └── pages.yml          # Static deploy pipeline
 ```

+Legacy React prototypes and their asset folders have been removed so the repository contains a single
+source of truth for the Tailwind-powered static site.

 ### Updating the hero video

 1. Replace `site/assets/hero.mp4` with the latest teaser (keep filename).